 More than 58% of food pantries and 43% of soup kitchens rely entirely on volunteers and have no paid staff.

-Two-thirds of emergency feeding programs (67%) indicate they serve more clients now than they did in 2001.
+Two-thirds of emergency feeding programs (67%) indicate they serve more clients now than they did in 2019 due to the effects of the pandemic.

 Myth: I’ll never need to go to a food pantry or a soup kitchen for food.